 As a College we aim to achieve a strong alignment between our Learning and Accountability plans, classroom teaching and meaningful, regular assessment, which will both inform of student progress and aid in the learning process.

 We strive to build students' knowledge and skills by empowering them as learners and instilling in them a love of learning, that will stand them in good stead, not only as they journey through high school, but as they enter the wider community as College graduates.

 We place a high value on building an understanding of the bigger picture and endeavour to achieve this by teaching our students the attributes of problem solving, teamwork and critical analysis.
 We aim to make the curriculum accessible and relevant to all students by informed differentiation and treating each of our pupils not just as a student, but as a whole person.

 My connection with the College began over 10 years ago when my children commenced their learning at the College.
 Two years later I began teaching at SFdSC as a classroom teacher.
-In 2015 my role changed into a position that is very close to my heart, that of the 7-9 Community Leader.
+In 2019 my role changed into a position that is very close to my heart, that of the 7-8 Leader in Wellbeing and Learning.
 I cherish the opportunity to work closely with the students in relation to their well-being and their social/emotional growth and development.
 This is an area of great passion for me.
-Each day I continue to be inspired by the staff and students at St Francis de Sales College and feel proud to be a part of this wonderful community of learners.
+Each day I continue to be inspired by the staff and students at the College and feel proud to be a part of this wonderful community of learners.